Gilles Babinet: Career

 MXP4 develops interactive music solutions that create revenue opportunities for the music, media and marketing industries.
 It creates a video game-like environment where consumers can play with the music.

-Digibonus has been helping brands build relationships with their fans since 2009 through social media experiences such as polls, prize draws, photo contests, quizzes and more.
+Digibonushas been helping brands build relationships with their fans since 2009 through social media experiences such as polls, prize draws, photo contests, quizzes and more.

 Nowadays, Babinet has stepped down from the management of his other firms to concentrate on his role as executive chairman of Captain Dash.

 Along with this position, he is also a Non executive director at LinkByNet, a cloud service company as well as member of the Strategic advisory board of EY France.